p3r7/friendly-shell/README.md

 Same as `friendly-shell` but accept a more permissive remote path format (thanks to [p3r7/friendly-tramp-path](https://github.com/p3r7/friendly-tramp-path)).

-If called as a command, will prompt user for :PATH.
+If called as a command, will prompt user for _:path_, assuming it's a remote host.

 For example: